 Jeff Counsell said: "For decades we've been at the forefront of developing innovation in bus travel, including the vehicles, the all-round experience, the real-time information, attractive branding and outstanding levels of service by friendly drivers.

 "By adding contactless in this more sophisticated and customer-centric way, whilst still accepting other methods of payment, we are creating more choice.
 It is innovations such as this which will encourage more people to choose bus travel."

-Customers who travel contactless will be able to see their journey history, trip charges and how close they are to their day and 28 day cap through our website.
+Customers who travel contactless will be able to see their journey history, trip charges and how close they are to their day cap through our website.